In rare appeal to Israeli public, UAE warns against annexation

 Egypt and Jordan are the only two Arab countries with which Israel has formal relations.
 The Israeli government intends to begin debating annexation on July 1.
 While the move won support in U.S. President Donald Trump's Middle East plan, an Israeli minister on Thursday said there were gaps with Washington on the issue and that the two allies had yet to agree on a map of territorial lines.

-Responding to Al Otaiba's op-ed, Israeli Foreign Ministry Spokesman Lior Haiat said on Twitter: "Peace is an opportunity for the whole Middle East, and provides the potential for us all.
+Responding to Al Otaiba's op-ed, Israeli Foreign ministry Spokesman Lior Haiat said on Twitter: "Peace is an opportunity for the whole Middle East, and provides potential for us all.
 "The U.S. Peace Initiative (Trump plan) is a starting point to realize this vision," he added.

-Palestinians say annexation would make their statehood goal impossible and call for international sanctions against Israel.
+Palestinians say annexation would render impossible their goal of statehood in the West Bank, East Jerusalem and Gaza Strip, territory Israel captured in the 1967 Middle East war.
+They have called for international sanctions against Israel.

+The Palestinian Islamist group Hamas, which rules Gaza, condemned the UAE's Al Otaiba for what it called an attempt to seek common ground with Israel.
+"All parties that seek normalisation with the occupation (Israel) must cease this track," Hamas spokesman Hazem Qassem said.
+(Additional reporting by Nidal al-Mughrabi in Gaza Editing by Mark Heinrich and Grant McCool)

 ALSO READ